Basketball: Michael Jordan donates $150m to promote racial equality

 • Michael Jordan The Last Dance: Six alleged lies told in documentary

-Jordan also released a statement Tuesday on George Floyd and the killings of black people at the hands of police.
+Jordan also released a statement earlier this week on George Floyd and the killings of black people at the hands of police.

 "I am deeply saddened, truly pained and plain angry," Jordan said.
 "I see and feel everyone's pain, outrage and frustration.
 I stand with those who are calling out the ingrained racism and violence toward people of color in our country.
 We have had enough."